AndrewCer/code-play/README.md

-# Random Algorithm for Fun
+# Random Algorithms
+Just for fun